 - Does the fellowship also cover living expenses?

 You must pay your own living expenses out of the $7500/$6000 stipend (10weeks/8weeks).
 This can be either in on-campus Summer Housing or anywhere else you choose to live.

 - Can I attend summer school while participating in the Summer Research Program?

-In general, no. In past years faculty have found that attending summer classes reduces a student's effectiveness in their research.
+No. In past years faculty have found that attending summer classes during the day reduces a student's effectiveness in their research.
 You should plan to devote full time to your research over the 8 or 10 week period.